 /** documentation */

-The name of a program file should exactly match the class name with an extension of .java.
-The name of the file can be other names if the program does not have any public class.
+The name of a source file should exactly match the public class name with the extension of .java.
+The name of the file can be a different name if it does not have any public class.
 Assume you have a public class GFG.

 GFG.java // valid syntax gfg.java // invalid syntax

 Java is a case-sensitive language, which means that the identifiers AB, Ab, aB, and ab are different in Java.

 System.out.println("Alice"); // valid syntax system.out.println("Alice"); // invalid syntax

 i.
 The first letter of the class should be in Uppercase (lowercase is allowed, but not discouraged).

 ii.
 If several words are used to form the name of the class, each inner word’s first letter should be in Uppercase.
 Underscores are allowed, but not recommended.
 Also allowed are numbers and currency symbols, although the latter are also discouraged because the are used for a special purpose (for inner and anonymous classes).